bittorf/kalua/README.md

 how to build this from scratch on a debian server
 -------------------------------------------------

+	# be root user
-	sudo apt-get update
+	apt-get update
-	LIST="build-essential libncurses5-dev m4 flex git git-core zlib1g-dev unzip subversion gawk python libssl-dev quilt screen" for PACKAGE in $LIST; do sudo apt-get install $PACKAGE; done
+	LIST="build-essential libncurses5-dev m4 flex git git-core zlib1g-dev unzip subversion gawk python libssl-dev quilt screen" for PACKAGE in $LIST; do apt-get -y install $PACKAGE; done

 	# now login as non-root user
 	git clone git://nbd.name/openwrt.git